vnt-github/cs238p/lectures/10_create_processes.md

 - why do we allocate the guard page altogether and just don't set the present bit to 1. that means that the page is not mapped at all.
     - remember we were using the proc->sz boundary check.
     - what if user passes us a pointer that is inside the guard page.
-        - if page is not present then user fools us it passes the proc->sz check and kernel tries to access this page which is not set present and faults with page fault and crashes.
+        - if page is not present then user fools us. it passes the proc->sz check and kernel tries to access this page which is not set present and faults with page fault and crashes.
     - here xv6 sets the present bit to 1 and allows the user to write data in the guard page, without faulting.

-- what changes need to be done to not waste extra guard page space?
+- **what changes need to be done to not waste extra guard page space?**
     - inside the process keep track of proc->guard page that keeps the position of guard page and check it during system calls validation that user does not access any address inside the proc->guard page, and kill the user if that the case.
+    - check if page fault is for the the address between the proc->guard and proc->guard + PGSIZE then just kill the user.
 ---
 - why pass program name in 0th argv
     - you can implement different behavior based on what the arv[0] is.